VTY1999/VTY1999/README.md

 ## Hi there 👋, I'm Verissimo Francis!

-## I am a full time student at Microverse, learning Full Stack Web Development.
+## I am a full-time student at Microverse, learning Full-stack web Development.

 - 🔭 I’m currently working on Improving my web development skills.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning JavaScript.
 - 👯 I’m looking to collaborate on any project.
 - 💬 Ask me about anything
 - 📫 How to reach me: verissimotoyin50@gmail.com